mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### BLACK POWDER CANNON

-This is a simple smoothbore black-powder cannon capable of delivering shot out to a kilometre or so without any real degree of accuracy.
+This is a simple smoothbore black-powder cannon capable of delivering shot out to a kilometer or so without any real degree of accuracy.
 Roundshot is the most commonly used ammunition, although canister shot is also popular.
 The black powder cannon typically requires